About town camps

 These works have been delivered through Aboriginal controlled organisations, local sub-contractors and wherever possible, local suppliers.
 This ensures that the infrastructure investment supports local employment and economic development.

-To support better health and wellbeing outcomes, housing upgrades have been delivered in line with the nine Healthy Living Practices.
-Healthy Living Practices focus on improving the physical equipment necessary for healthy, hygienic living; for example, fixing leaking toilets and ensuring that houses have functioning hot water and appropriate food preparation and storage areas.
+To support better health and wellbeing outcomes, housing upgrades have been delivered in line with the 9 healthy living practices.
+Healthy living practices focus on improving the physical equipment necessary for healthy, hygienic living; for example, fixing leaking toilets and ensuring that houses have functioning hot water and appropriate food preparation and storage areas.
 This approach can lead to improvements in health and reduce the risk of disease.
-Read about the nine Healthy Living Practices and view examples from recently upgraded houses.
+Read more about the 9 healthy living practices from recently upgraded houses.

-- 83% primary contractors are Aboriginal controlled organisations
+- 5 primary contactors are Aboriginal controlled organisations

-An update on the Manabadurma town camp and the Jabiru Masterplan .
+You can also get an update on the Manabadurma town camp and the Jabiru masterplan .

 - Yilli Rreung Housing Aboriginal Corporation - Darwin